Glaucoma

 What do Bono and Whoopi Goldberg have in common?

 Vision loss, in the majority of cases, occurs gradually and is often only recognised when the disease is quite advanced.
 That is right, you could have glaucoma and not even know it!
-Occasionally you may experience non-specific headaches, haloes and blurring of vision at dusk.
+You might occasionally get vague headaches, halos, and blurred vision at night.

-Glaucoma management now expands beyond pressure-lowering drops alone.
-Advancing glaucoma research has resulted in revolutionary treatment options including laser treatment for glaucoma, SLT or selective laser trabeculoplasty.
+The treatment of glaucoma now involves more than just pressure-lowering drops.
+SLT, selective laser trabeculoplasty, and laser treatment for glaucoma are some of the innovative treatment options that have been made possible by advances in glaucoma research.
 The treatment is safe, effective, efficient, and conveniently done in rooms.
 The results have been consistent, backed by a body of clinical data.
 Occasionally, a combination of drops and laser treatment is required.
-Should management need to be scaled up, the surgical option is MIGS or minimally invasive glaucoma surgery.
+Should management need to be scaled up, the surgical option is MIGS, or minimally invasive glaucoma surgery.